SimplyPrint/SimplyPi/README.md

 # 🤖 SimplyPi

-*The latest OctoPi release with the latest OctoPrint already included and [Simply Print Plugin](https://github.com/SimplyPrint/OctoPrint-SimplyPrint) pre-installed.*
+*The latest OctoPi release with the latest OctoPrint already included and [SimplyPrint Plugin](https://github.com/SimplyPrint/OctoPrint-SimplyPrint) pre-installed.*

 This repository automatically updates the OctoPrint installation on the latest OctoPi image and provides the resulting image ready to flash.
 Checkout the [releases](https://github.com/SimplyPrint/SimplyPi/releases).